Volunteer Opportunities

 Driving Range Marshal: Driving Range Marshals provide assistance with crowd control at all practice areas including driving range, practice greens and player crossing areas around the Clubhouse.
 Driving Range Marshals will be accepted and scheduled with first priority to returning volunteers.
 Due to On-Course Marshal shortage, once the Driving Range Marshal committee is filled registered volunteers will be assigned On-Course Marshal duty.

-Player Transportation: 2023 plan is still TBD: In 2022 this committee volunteered the majority of their time at the New Orleans Armstrong Airport (MSY), shuttling cars, providing cars and taking returned cars from PGA TOUR players.
-Each TOUR player will receive their own courtesy vehicle to use during Tournament week.
+Player Car Shuttle Committee: Each PGA TOUR player will receive their own courtesy vehicle to use during Tournament week.
+This committee volunteers the majority of their time at the New Orleans Armstrong Airport (MSY), shuttling cars, providing cars and taking returned cars from PGA TOUR players.
+This committee moves all the vehicles to and from the Lexus dealership before and after the tournament.
 Volunteers must be 25 years of age with a good driving record and a valid driver’s license.
 During registration you will be asked to enter your driver’s license number; driving records will be checked.
-Shifts are determined by Player Transportation Captain based on Player’s incoming/departing schedules.
+Shifts are determined by Player Transportation Captain based on Player’s incoming and departing schedules.

 Standard Bearer: This committee will walk 18-holes inside the ropes with the Professional group.
 Volunteer must be able to carry an aluminum sign (includes a harness for assistance) to post each team’s score summary.
 Shifts are based on tee times.
 Preferred weekend times based on seniority.